hanna-tseran/maxout_complexity/README.md

 python training_main.py
 ```

-Trains the network and obtains the results of interest before and during training
+This script trains the network and obtains the results of interest before and during training
  - trains a network on the MNIST dataset using one of the initializations
  - counts exactly linear regions, pieces in the decision boundary and plots the regions and the decision boundary in a slice determined by three data points before and during training.